jgmaz/vStrCueCodingPaper/README.md

 # vStrCueCodingPaper

-Figure 4:
+Figure 2:

-To get Figure 4 from the paper, first run MASTER_behavior_example to extract the variables needed for the example plots in A and B. Then run MASTER_behavior to extract the summary performance measures used in C and D. Then run MASTER_behavior_figure to generate Figure 4.
+To get Figure 2 from the paper, first run MASTER_behavior_example to extract the variables needed for the example plots in B. Then run MASTER_behavior to extract the summary performance measures used in C. Then run MASTER_behavior_figure to generate Figure 2.

 **Note: Access to behavioral data in MASTER_behavior_example is currently hardcoded in the script.
 Can save all the .mat files it uses and put them in a folder for the paper.**